RyanONeill1970/MembershipSite/MembershipSite.Website/readme.md

 		* Approve user with auto ticked option to send welcome email.
 		* Delete user.
 		* Ability to create a new user, like registration but choosing everything except password for them.
 Have a link sent to them.
-	* Logout, does not clear cache as FF can go back into members portal.
-Should cached be set to false for /secure?
 	* Azure has put a tracker on the site.
 Get rid of it.
 Shows up in member list in admin section.
 	* For the forgot password use email instead of member number.
 People can't remember their member numbers!
 	* When published, /secure/ is showing a 404 instead of using the default of index.html